arapaima-uk/source.arapaima-uk.github.io/content/post/2018-03-17-building-ssdt-project-vsts-yaml.md

 ![build succeeded and produced an artifact](https://s3-eu-west-1.amazonaws.com/aksidjenakfjg/github-vsts-yaml/build-succeeded.png)

-For now, this is where the story ends for YAML builds in VSTS, I'll try to return to this topic later once YAML release management is publically available.
+For now, this is where the story ends for YAML builds in VSTS, I'll try to return to this topic later once YAML release management is publicly available.